Sneha-260805/NPT/README.md

 | **Transliteration (to Latin)** | `Transliterate:` | `ध्यान` ➜ `dhyaan` |
 | **Punctuation restoration** | `Punctuate:` | `lets eat grandma` ➜ `Let's eat, grandma.` |

-It supports **12 scripts** (Devanagari, Tamil, Telugu, …) for normalization, **23 languages** for punctuation restoration and **22 languages** for transliteration, letting you clean noisy chat logs, OCR output, or ASR transcripts with one checkpoint.
+It supports **12 scripts** (Tamil, Telugu, …) for normalization, **23 languages** for punctuation restoration and **22 languages** for transliteration, letting you clean noisy chat logs, OCR output, or ASR transcripts with one checkpoint.

 ---